Please read the instructions / trope description on the main page before posting.

 Demons like Crowley also have this view about Satanists.
 Most of them (like the Sister Mary and the other nuns) are actually harmless—having been raised in the faith for generations they're like your average non-observant Christian, acting ordinary six days per week and then attending a token black sabbath without being particularly devout.
 Some Satanists, on the other hand, like the ones you sometimes hear about on the news...

-In the Incarnations of Immortality series, Satan himself is this.
+In the Incarnations of Immortality series, Perry, when serving in the position of Satan, is this.
 While he is the absolute master of Exact Words deals, he always honors his agreements, which is much more than he can say for his recipients, who take and use the gifts then try everything they can to weasel out of the deal they made.

 Henry's cronies Victor Criss and "Belch" Huggins are fine with beating up smaller kids, but they are shocked when Henry tries to carve his name on Ben's stomach with a knife (though this maybe has more to do with them being afraid of getting in trouble than moral objections).
 Victor also has an internal monologue in which he's fine with putting fireworks in Mike's shoes, but using the powerful ones that could blow his feet off is going Too Far.